Issactly/AU-Game/README.md

 Water | Uses water to deal dmg (best against magma enm) Electricity | Shocking atks, can power machines, and heal futuristics

 You've reached the end!
 Thank you so much for taking a look <3.
 We hope you enjoyed whats here so far.
-We also have a [wiki](https://github.com/Issactly/AU-Game/wiki) that we will be updated with the game.
+We also have a [wiki](https://github.com/Issactly/AU-Game/wiki) that we will be updating with the game.

 ###### The rest is our notes and checklists for what we've done so far.
 You may see mentions of files or folders not on GitHub thats because we have a google drive holding most of our things since we've been having some upload/download issues here.